rstecca/rtl8811au/README.md

+# Note by rstecca
+This repo is forked from https://github.com/sloretz/rtl8811au I have no intention of maintaining this.
+All it is is a quick, dirty hotfix that worked for me on Debian 9 for my 8811au chipset WiFi dongle.
+I haven't tested with other distros but it might work.

 # rtl8811au driver for recent version of ubuntu

 This repo contains a driver originally called `rtl8821AU_linux_v4.3.14_13455.20150212_BTCOEX20150128-51` with additional patches to get it to build on Ubuntu xenial 16.04.